2017 Armed Forces Bowl

 The 2017 Armed Forces Bowl was a college football bowl game played on December 23, 2017, at Amon G. Carter Stadium on the campus of Texas Christian University in Fort Worth, Texas.
 The fifteenth edition of the Armed Forces Bowl featured the Army Black Knights against the San Diego State Aztecs of the Mountain West Conference.
-Kickoff was scheduled for 2:30 PM CST and the game aired on ESPN.
+Kickoff was scheduled for 2:30 p.m.
+CST and the game aired on ESPN.
 It was one of the 2017–18 bowl games concluding the 2017 FBS football season.
 Sponsored by aerospace and defense company Lockheed Martin, the game was officially known as the Lockheed Martin Armed Forces Bowl.

 Teams

 The game featured the Army Black Knights against the San Diego State Aztecs.

 This was the third time that Army and San Diego State played each other; the Aztecs won both previous meetings, defeating the Black Knights by a score of 23–20 in West Point on September 10, 2011, and then again on September 8, 2012, this time by a score of 42–7 in San Diego.